Parameters

 10 | South West |

-{"type": "dir", "dir": 0} // LeftPosition
+{"type": "dir", "value": 0} // LeftPosition

 Section titled “Position”pos-fix

-{"type": "pos-fix", "pos": "LENDY"}pos-navaid
+{"type": "pos-fix", "value": "LENDY"}pos-navaid

-{"type": "pos-navaid", "pos": "CRI"}pos-airport
+{"type": "pos-navaid", "value": "CRI"}pos-airport

-{"type": "pos-airport", "pos": "KJFK"}pos-latlon
+{"type": "pos-airport", "value": "KJFK"}pos-latlon

 Section titled “pos-latlon”Position speciefied by a WGS-84 latitude/longitude pair. lat shall be the decimal representation of the latitude, with positive values representing latitudes in the Northern hemisphere, and negative values in the Southern. lon shall be the decimal representation of the longitude, with positive values representing longitudes in the Eastern hemisphere, and negative values in the Western.

-{ "type": "pos-latlon", "lat": 40.6446, "lon": -73.7797}Free Text
+{ "type": "pos-latlon", "value": { "lat": 40.6446, "lon": -73.7797 }}Unformatted

-{"type": "text", "text": "HELLO, WORLD!"}
+{"type": "text", "value": "HELLO, WORLD!"}number